pattonsgirl/Spring2020-CEG2170/Labs/Lab07/README.md

 The letter r is in the word!
 The word was: arm
 ```
+## Goal Posts:
+These are hints on how to break down the problem above rather than code everything at once.
+The
+successful implementation of each goal post will get you the corresponding points.

+Note that this problem does not require the use of functions - you are welcome to implement them
+(or not).

+### Goal Post 1 (25%):
+Create the `word` character array.
+Get a character from standard input (the user).
+Search the
+character array (string) for how many times that character appears by printing a message when the
+letter is found.
+Also print a message if the letter is not found.

+### Goal Post 2 (25%):
+Create the parallel array called `guessed`.
+In addition to telling the user they were correct,
+replace the `*` at the corresponding position of `word` with the correctly guessed letter.

+### Goal Post 3 (25%):
+Add a terminating condition using a `while` loop.
+The easier condition to implement is a limit of
+15 guesses and then the game should terminate and print the array `word`.

+### Goal Post 4 (25%):
+Add an additional terminating condition to your while loop to indicate that the word was guessed
+correctly.
+This condition should be based on `guessed` having no more `*` characters in it.
+Same
+as before, if this condition is met, the game should terminate and print the array `word`.

+## Extra Credit (10%):
+Add to your program the ability for a game master to enter a word for a user to guess.
+You program
+should now be able to use a default (hard coded) word or a word entered by a game master.
+You can
+use a switch case or if statement to let the user select which mode to play the game in.

 ## What to Submit
 You should have a folder named Lab07-LastName.